 Remote players

-The multiplayer feature already renders remote-player avatars for you, driven by the network.avatars presence channel.
+The multiplayer feature already renders remote-player avatars, driven by the network.avatars presence channel.
 To react to joins/leaves yourself:

 network.avatars.onJoin((sid) => console.log('joined', sid));